Falcons vs. Buccaneers prediction, odds, time: 'Thursday Night Football' picks by proven model

 The SportsLine Projection Model has revealed its Tampa Bay vs. Atlanta picks for 'Thursday Night Football' in Week 15

 The Tampa Bay Buccaneers will look to get back on track when they take on the Atlanta Falcons in a key NFC South matchup on 'Thursday Night Football.'
 Atlanta is coming off a 37-9 loss at Seattle on Sunday, while Tampa Bay dropped a 24-20 decision to the New Orleans Saints.
 The Falcons (4-9), who have lost seven of their last eight games, are 2-5 on the road this season.
 The Buccaneers (7-6), who have lost five of their last seven, are 3-3 on their home field.
-Receiver Drake London (knee) didn't practice on Monday or Tuesday for Atlanta.
-Tampa Bay receiver Mike Evans (collarbone) was a limited participant at practice on Monday and Tuesday, while Chris Godwin (fibula) was limited Monday, but a full participant on Tuesday.
+Receiver Drake London (knee) has been ruled out for Atlanta.
+Mike Evans (collarbone) is questionable for Tampa Bay.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Baker Mayfield going Over 217.5 passing yards.
 Bet it at DraftKings right here: